bigAppleIsBiggerThanApple/bigAppleIsBiggerThanApple.github.io/_posts/2018-07-06-Online Shopping App (Spring).md

 ---
 layout:     post
-title:      Online Shopping Web App
+title:      Online Shopping Web App (Spring)
 subtitle:   Used Spring framework to build a web application for users to shop and order items online
 date:       2018-07-06
 author:     Xing Wan